Nativity in Black: A Tribute to Black Sabbath

-Nativity in Black: A Tribute to Black Sabbath are two Black Sabbath tribute albums, released in 1994 and 2000 respectively.
+Nativity in Black: A Tribute to Black Sabbath is a series of two Black Sabbath tribute albums, released in 1994 and 2000 respectively.
 The albums feature various heavy metal groups performing cover versions of Black Sabbath songs in tribute to the band.

 Information

 All of the tracks featured on the Nativity in Black albums cover material strictly from the band's 1970s heyday with vocalist Ozzy Osbourne.
 The title is derived from a widespread yet incorrect assumption surrounding the title of the Black Sabbath song "N.I.B.".

 The band Bullring Brummies featured Black Sabbath founding members Geezer Butler and Bill Ward, along with vocalist Rob Halford, Obsessed/Saint Vitus guitarist Scott "Wino" Weinrich, and Fight guitarist Brian Tilse.
 Their cover of "The Wizard" on the first album is their only official recording, with the musicians coming together specifically for this recording.

 The live recording of "War Pigs" by Faith No More was previously included on the band's live album, Live at the Brixton Academy.

 1000 Homo DJs' version of "Supernaut" was originally released as a 12" single in 1990.

+Pantera was originally supposed to appear on the first album with their recording of Planet Caravan but was left off.
+Instead, that song appeared on their 1994 release Far Beyond Driven.